The Top 11 Indoor Cycling Platforms and Apps to Get You Through Winter 2024

 Free Trial: Yes, 14 days

-Unless you’ve been living under a rock, you’ve probably heard of, or used, Zwift.
-Zwift offers multiple routes, locations, and “worlds” (the Zwift world is called Watopia and is getting near-constant updates to scenery and difficulty, like with the newly released Urukazi routes as part of the Makuri Islands world).
+Unless you’ve been living under a rock, you’ve probably heard of, or used, virtual cycling platform Zwift.
+Zwift offers multiple routes, locations, and “worlds” (the Zwift world is called Watopia and is getting near-constant updates to scenery and difficulty, like with the newly released Southern Coast Road).
 You can cruise through Innsbruck or ride your bike up Mt.
-Everest.
+Ventoux.
 Choose a structured workout or free ride.
 Not to mention Zwift has a stronghold on partnerships with top-tier athletes like Daniela Ryf and Jan Frodeno—both regularly host virtual group rides on the platform.
 You can even watch a replay of your rides with the relatively new feature of Holoreplay, in case you want to relive that epic surge at the end of your virtual race.

 The Zwift interface is easy to navigate, making it obvious what your watt output is, how many miles you’ve ridden, and with whom you’re riding.
 Zwift has made major updates in the past year to make their avatars more inclusive, introducing a variety of new skin colors, body types, and hand cycle options.
 Zwift’s worlds and metrics are also available for runners, but you must get a Zwift-compatible foot pod or treadmill in order to connect.